AdobeDocs/workfront.en/help/quicksilver/manage-work/requests/create-requests/enable-email-issues-into-projects.md

 ---
 product-area: requests
 navigation-topic: create-requests
-title: Enable users to email an issue into a Request Queue project
+title: Enable Users to Email an Issue into a Request Queue Project
-description: Enable users to email an issue into a Request Queue project
+description: You can configure a project to allow users to add issues to the project via email.
-author: Alina
+author: LIsa
 feature: Work Management
 exl-id: 556775e8-7ac9-482d-8c1c-863678584aa4
 ---